joycesim/joycesim.github.io/news/index.md

 ### 2024

-February: Dr Joyce sim will be traveling and giving seminars at Virginia Tech and University of New Mexico!
+February: Dr Joyce sim will be giving seminars at Virginia Tech and University of New Mexico!

 January: Happy new year!
 Dr Joyce Sim is co-organizing a Subduction fluids workshop March 1-3 in Montreal.
 More details [here](https://sites.google.com/view/2024subductionfluidsworkshop/home).